333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Patrick W. Dennis is a partner in the Los Angeles office of Gibson, Dunn & Crutcher LLP.
 He is a member of the Environmental Litigation and Mass Tort Practice Group.
 Mr. Dennis has extensive experience representing clients in general manufacturing, energy, banking, aerospace, real estate, construction, electronics, oil and gas, cement making, and lead recycling in a wide range of environmental matters.
 He has substantial experience in the following areas:

-Among other appellate arguments, Mr. Dennis represented (1) the Atlantic Richfield Company in the successful Ninth Circuit Court of Appeal decision reported at Wilshire Westwood Associates v.
-Atlantic Richfield Corporation, 881 F.2d 801 (1988) (excluding refined petroleum products from CERCLA coverage under the so-called “petroleum exclusion”); (2) the Climate Action Reserve in the successful California Second Appellate District decision reported at Our Children’s Earth Foundation v.
+Among other successful appellate arguments, Mr. Dennis represented (1) the Atlantic Richfield Company in the Ninth Circuit Court of Appeal decision reported at Wilshire Westwood Associates v.
+Atlantic Richfield Corporation, 881 F.2d 801 (1988) (excluding refined petroleum products from CERCLA coverage under the so-called “petroleum exclusion”); (2) the Climate Action Reserve in the California Second Appellate District decision reported at Our Children’s Earth Foundation v.
 California Air Resources Board, 234 Cal.
 App.
-4th 870 (2015) (upholding the validity of the offset protocols for voluntary carbon emission reductions as part of California’s landmark Greenhouse Gas cap and trade regulations); and Philip Morris USA in Aranda v.
-Monsanto et al, Case No. N13C-03-068, Delaware Supreme Court decision filed March 22, 2018 (affirming the trial court’s grant of dismissal on forum non conveniens grounds of over 400 Argentine plaintiff’s famer’s claims that their alleged exposure to Roundup caused birth defects in their children).
+4th 870 (2015) (upholding the validity of the offset protocols for voluntary carbon emission reductions as part of California’s landmark Greenhouse Gas cap and trade regulations); Philip Morris USA in the trial court and appeal in Aranda v.
+Philip Morris USA Inc., 183 A.3d 1245 (Del.
+2018) (establishing a new and more rigorous test for fórum non conveniens in Delaware by Delaware’s Supreme Court).

 He received a B.S.
 (Civil Engineering – 1976); M.S.
 (Mechanical Engineering – 1978); and a J.D./MBA (1982), all from the University of California, Los Angeles.
 Mr. Dennis has practiced exclusively in the environmental law area since graduating from law school.